Ramsinghgithub/Skin-care/README.md

-# SKIN CARE project using HTML ang CSS
+# SKIN CARE project using HTML and CSS